What you'll gain

 - 1

-Lie perpendicular across a flat bench with only your upper back and shoulders supported, feet flat on the floor with hips slightly dropped below bench height.
+Lie back on a flat bench with your head supported and feet planted flat on the floor.

 - 2